AaronTU856/stay-and-trek-platform/README.md

 - Spatial queries to find trails within a radius or bounding box
 - Search and filtering by location, difficulty, and distance
 - Trail statistics and metadata endpoints
+- River and boundary analysis - find trails that cross rivers and water features
+- Polygon-based spatial queries for boundaries and protected areas

 ### Web Interface
 - Interactive map with Leaflet and Mapbox
-- Proximity search - click on the map to find nearby trails
+- Proximity search - click on the map to enable search and find trails within a custom radius (trails only load after search radius is set)
+- River display showing all rivers across Ireland with interactive popups
+- Click any river to see trails that cross it or trails nearby within 10km
+- Boundary and polygon queries for protected areas and geographic regions
+- Filter points of interest including towns, and geographic boundaries
-- Trail details view with distance and difficulty information
+- Trail details view with distance, difficulty, and elevation information
+- High contrast mode for better visibility
 - Responsive design that works on desktop and tablets

 ### Mobile App
 - Cross-platform mobile app built with React Native and Expo
-- Browse all trails in an easy-to-read list
+- Browse all trails in an easy-to-read list format
 - View detailed trail information including distance, difficulty, and elevation
 - Accessibility features for font scaling and high contrast mode
 - Works with the live API to display real trail data